josherrickson/stata2/stata_markdown/09-solutions.md

 1)

-The F-test rejects and the R-squared is low but good, so this model fits decently.
+The F-test rejects so the model is informative.
+The ^$^R^2^$^ is low, so there is a lot of variability we're not capturing in this model.

 2)